dcaley5005/Data_Science/Syracuse/Applied Data Science Portfolio/README.md

 # Masters in Applied Data Science - Syracuse University

-As an interdisciplinary program, the master’s in Applied Data Science provides the opportunity to learn applied mathematics and statistics on large complex data sets.
+As an interdisciplinary program, the master’s in Applied Data Science provides the ability to apply mathematics and statistics on large complex data sets.

 ## Overview
 - The Data Science program promotes a focused understanding of descriptive, inferential, and predictive statistics to extract meaningful insights to help validate and assist in predicting future patterns and behaviors.